tekknolagi/gecho/README.md

 THIRD

 1. `sudo make asm CC=<compiler of choice>`
-    * Translates to assembly and then assembles it.
+    * Compiles into assembly and then assembles it.
 Compiler defaults to `cc`.

 FOURTH